 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Every diagnosis of childhood cancer is different.
-But the journey typically begins when a child has signs and symptoms that prompt a parent to take the child to the doctor.
+But the path often begins when a child has signs and symptoms that prompt a parent to take them to see their health care provider.